Violation tip line is ringing | More than 150 places in Greensboro called out for not complying

 GREENSBORO, N.C. — The violation tip line is ringing in Greensboro.

-City leaders said it's received more than 150 calls from people reporting overcrowding or lack of masks.
+City leaders said the tip line has received more than 150 calls from people reporting overcrowding or lack of masks.

 There are some home addresses listed for throwing parties and businesses called out for not enforcing capacity limits.